All Episodes

 It never happened.

-Hence all the stalling because she's kind of uncomfortable making all this shit up.
+Hence, all the stalling because she's kind of uncomfortable making all this shit up.

-I mean, credit to her.
+I mean, credit to her, but it's just not consistent.

-She's stalling when she has to describe this stuff, but I can't see any self comforting, like she's an actual abuse victim because those would be leaning forward and towards the fetal position, sometimes hugging them like themselves like that when they're talking about the original abuse, getting tense.
+She's stalling when she has to describe this stuff, but I can't see any self-comforting, like she's an actual abuse victim because those would be leaning forward and towards the fetal position, sometimes hugging them like themselves like that when they're talking about the original abuse, getting tense.

-You know, she's kind of like the burden of having to lie is on her chest, but she's opening herself up.
+But she's opening up, leaning back, and going like, you know, she's kind of like the burden of having to lie is on her chest, but she's opening herself up.

 She's imagining this and she just wants to get through this.

-It's the wrong direction of her movement, the wrong type of self comforting in all this.
+It's the wrong direction of her movement, the wrong type of self-comforting in all this.

-So I'm going to play it again.
+So, I'm going to play it again.

-Looking off in the distance.
+Off in the distance.

-And so self comforting here, right?
+And self-comforting here, right?

 And he basically asked if I could come over.

-Oh, you can see the white in the eye even better here.
+You can see the white in the eye even better here.

 She's looking off into the distance.